elotroalex/chiens/_texts/translation.md

 - {:.sp} The Guard Man.

-- He tempts me!
+- He's asking for it!

 - {:.sp} Toussaint.

-- {: .pr} Mark me on the shoulder with a fleur-de-lys, a prison lock, or your initials, simply Jean, or Pierre, or Jeanne, or Louise, or Geneviève ... that's it .. or a flag ... or a small cannon ... or a cross ... or a clover.
+- {: .pr} Mark me on the shoulder with a fleur-de-lys, a prison lock, or your initials, a simple Jean, or Pierre, or Jeanne, or Louise, or Geneviève ... that's it .. or a flag ... or a small cannon ... or a cross ... or a clover.

 ---